By Lindsay Augustyn | Center for Science, Mathematics and Computer Education

 “My grandfather says he remembers me telling him when I was 15 that I was going to get my Ph.D. in mathematics,” said Carlson, whose favorite courses as a student at UNL were measure theory and functional analysis.

 Raised in Helena, Montana, Carlson received a Bachelor of Arts in mathematics and a minor in physics in 2016 at Carroll College.

 “My goals currently are to continue to work at the intersection of pure and applied mathematics, using the tools of each to further the understanding of both in ways that could not be done by studying the individual fields alone,” Carlson said.

 Su Ji Hong

 Hong studied algebraic combinatorics and was co-advised by Associate Professor Kyungyong Lee, who is now at the University of Alabama, and Assistant Professor Tri Lai.
-Her dissertation was on diagrammatic description of real Schur roots.
+Her dissertation was on diagrammatic descriptions of real Schur roots.

 Lee, who continued to advise Hong’s research after he moved to Alabama, asked Lai to co-advise Hong, to continue meeting her research interests.

 “I cannot thank Kyungyong enough for always looking out for me,” Hong said.